Grand Ridge, Illinois: Grand Ridge Grade School

-Grand Ridge Grade School is governed by Superintendent Ted Sanders and Principal Terry Ahearn.
+Grand Ridge Grade School is governed by Superintendent Adam Kueltzo and Principal Terry Ahearn.
 The school's mascot is a Mohawk Indian.
 School colors are maroon, gold, and white.
 The 7th grade girls basketball team was 4th in state out of 88 teams in the 2007 season.
 The academic team took second place at the regional tournament in the 2008 season.